A Non-Commercial Guide to Canmore (updated Feb 24, 2008)

 "Special" Food and needs

-Coffee: Nosh on main street does a mean Espresso, but Communitea has seriously good cappucino, a very rare thing in North America.
+Coffee: Mountain Mercato on main street does a mean Espresso, but Communitea has seriously good cappucino, a very rare thing in North America.
 There is a Starbucks in town but I wouldn't subject anyone who has ever had an Italian cappucino to Starbucks.

-Late-Night Food: Peking Ginger on the 1A is open to all hours, they are also the best option for Chinese food (The Famous is now where Des Alpes used to be, same surly service).
+Late-Night Food: Peking Ginger on the 1A is open late, they are also the best option for Chinese food (The Famous is now where Des Alpes used to be, same surly service).

 Expensive Places to Eat